legal resources necessary to hold negligent facilities accountable.

 The state investigator informed the Administrator "of the issue with a lack of staff documentation on return times for the residents who went LOA."
 The Administrator replied, "Yes, I saw that when I got those LOA forms from you.
 We have started and in-service" to retrain the nursing staff.

 If you believe your loved one was victimized by visitors, caregivers, employees or other residents while a resident at Hillview Post Acute and Rehabilitation Center, call Arkansas nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights on behalf of Pulaski County victims of mistreatment living in long-term facilities including nursing homes in Little Rock.
+Our network of attorneys fights on behalf of Pulaski County victims of mistreatment living in long-term facilities including nursing homes in Little Rock.
 Our team of attorneys has years of experience in successfully resolving financial claims for compensation against all parties who caused nursing home residents harm, injury, loss, or preventable death.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a monetary compensation claim.
 Let us fight for you to ensure your rights are protected.

 We accept every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee agreement.
 This arrangement postpones your payment for our legal services until after we have successfully resolved your case through a jury trial award or a negotiated settlement.
 We provide every client a "No Win/No-Fee" Guarantee, meaning if we are unable to obtain compensation on your behalf, you owe our legal team nothing.
 We can provide legal representation starting today to ensure your family is adequately compensated for your damages.
 All information you share with our law offices will remain confidential.